TejaswiniiB/scikit-learn-extra/README.rst

 sklearn-kmedoids-string
 =======================================================================

-This repo forked from scikit-learn-extra, and removed validations to make kmedoids to workd with string data for custom callable distance metric.
+This repo is forked from scikit-learn-extra, and removed validations to make kmedoids to work with string data for custom callable distance metric.

 .. _scikit-learn: https://scikit-learn.org